serverpod/relic/doc/site/docs/02-core-concepts/02-context.md

     A[NewContext<br/>Fresh Request] --> B[ResponseContext<br/>HTTP Response]
     A --> C[ConnectContext <br/>WebSocket]
 ```

-:::info One-Way Transitions
+:::info Context Transitions
-Every context starts as `NewContext` and **transitions exactly once** to a final state based on your handler's decision.
+Every context starts as `NewContext` and **transitions exactly once** to a final state**.
+However, `ResponseContext` can transition to another `ResponseContext` (useful for middleware chains), while `ConnectContext` is terminal and cannot transition further.
 :::

 Let's start with the simplest possible Relic server to understand how contexts work: